-This page allows you to search for the name of a company so that you can check whether or not they sprang up from nowhere, or if they are even registered at all.
-This tool is a fantastic way to establish whether or not the company that you are considering buying from is legitimate.
+This page allows you to search for the name of a company so that you can check how long they have been around, if they sprang up from nowhere, or if they are even registered at all.
+This tool is a useful way to establish whether or not the company that you are considering buying from is worthy of your trust.

-You can also Google the names of the directors of certain companies with the word ‘scam’ and see what comes up.
-What you find might surprise you.
+You can also Google the names of the directors with the word ‘scam’ as an additional check.

 At Mark Littler LTD we are transparent from the word go.
 We are a fully licenced and registered company with offices in Congleton, Cheshire.
 Prefer to meet face to face?
 You can make an appointment to come and visit us and see what we are all about, we can also do online video conferences if you cannot reach us in person.

-You can own a cask of whisky and sell it on for a profit at a later date, but you cannot regularly trade in casks of whisky.
-If HMRC discovers that you are trading in casks, your casks could be requisitioned and you could face criminal charges.
+As a private individual you can own a cask of whisky and sell it on for a profit at a later date, but you cannot regularly trade in casks of whisky.

 We aim to provide the public with honest and up-to-date information so that you can make an informed choice about where to put your money.
 Use the links below to learn more about what we do here, and how we can help you to make a great cask investment.